capeprivacy/documentation/docs/cape-core/coordinator/local-cli.md

     3. Do not launch StackBuilder when the installation finishes.
     4. Create a user.
 When prompted, enter the postgres user password that you created during installation.
     ```shell
     # Create a user named cape.
-When prompted, set a password and make a note of it.
     createuser -U postgres --createdb --pwprompt cape
     ```
     5. Create a database.
 When prompted, enter the user password you created in the previous step.
+    ```shell
     # Create a database.
-PostgreSQL will ask for the password you created in the previous step.
-    ```shell
     createdb -U cape cape
     ```